marwanxx/solatjakim-api-site/readme.md

 ###3.
 Setup Permission

-After composer finished install the dependencies, you need to change file and folder permission.
+After composer finished install the dependencies, it should automatically change the storage folder permission to 777.
+Just incase if it's not did as expected, you need to manually change it recursively as command below.
 ```
 $ chmod -R 777 app/storage/
 ```